 Step 8: Use a medium-sized star tip.
 Set the tip up in a frosting bag.
 Add the chocolate frosting to the bag.
 Squeeze to pipe the chocolate frosting.
 Start in the middle of the cookie, working your way outward in a spiral.

 Step 9: Place the cookies in the refrigerator for 15 minutes to make the frosting a little more solid.

 Tip: Do not frost too close to the edges to easily hold the cookies.

 Optional: Top these cookies with your favorite sprinkles!
 Always check the list to be sure your sprinkles are gluten free!
 Top the cookies with vanilla frosting or one of these gluten free frosting flavors!

 Cookie baking tips:

-- Use room temperature butter and eggs.
-I know it sounds crazy to use butter and eggs at room temperature, but it dramatically helps how your cookies turn out.
-You'll thank yourself later if you try it.
+- Use room-temperature butter and eggs.
+It sounds crazy to use butter and eggs at room temperature, but it dramatically helps how your cookies turn out.
+You’ll thank yourself later if you try it.

 - Your oven temperature may be off.
 Periodically, check your oven temperature to make sure it’s right.
 Otherwise, the cookies will, for sure, spread if it’s not accurate.